mdancho84/mdancho84.github.io/_posts/2024-12-08-data-analyst-ai-agent-genai-python.md

 Here’s what you’ll learn in this article:

 - Why Generative AI is Transforming Data Science
+- What is a Pandas Data Frame Agent?
 - Create a Pandas DataFrame Agent
     - Setting Up the Environment
     - Loading and Exploring the Dataset